Drop Dead Gorgeous (song): Critical

 The song was praised upon its release.
 AllMusic's Stephen Thomas Erlewine praised the song as one of its parent album's highlights, and felt that the song has a "bright, energetic sound that is quite infectious."

 Commercial

 The song was a success in the United Kingdom and United States.
 In the UK, the song gave the group their only top-10 hit to date.
 The single debuted at number 7 on the UK Singles Chart on the week beginning 3 May 1997; the single spent a total of seven consecutive weeks on the chart, more than any other song by the group.
-The following year, the song was also successful in the US, entering the Billboard Hot 100 and peaking at number 93, spending a total of three weeks on the chart.
+The song was also successful in the US, entering the Billboard Hot 100 and peaking at number 93, spending a total of three weeks on the chart.
 The single also entered the Billboard Modern Rock Tracks chart, where it entered the top 40 and peaked at number 39.
 Elsewhere, "Drop Dead Gorgeous" peaked at number 30 in New Zealand and number 90 in Germany.